Smartwatch: Security and health issues

+Social implications and biases

+Due to faults in the design of current smartwatches, hardware and software designs have sometimes favored certain demographics.
+For example, smartwatches have more accurate tracking of data for individuals who have lighter skin, compared to individuals who have darker skin.
+This is due to the method that smartwatches use to monitor heart rate.
+An article published by the Healthcare Degree describes the most common method, in which devices use optical sensors to track the presence of blood in the wrist, indicating a heart beat.
+This type of lighting technique is cheaper and simple to use than other methods; however, because the green light used has shorter wavelengths, it is less able to penetrate melanin, the pigment which causes darker skin.
+This can make heart rate tracking for darker-skinned individuals less accurate.

+Social consequences from the increase in popularity of smartwatches include data collection and data privacy concerns.
+Smartwatches are capable of collecting personal health data such as activity levels, heart rate, sleep patterns, and other metrics.
+This user data is often collected and stored in the cloud, which can sometimes be accessed by companies and researchers, and used for many purposes.
+There have been many cases of data misuse.
+One instance published by the Warren Alpert Medical School involved Fitbit facing a lawsuit in 2011 for selling personal health data to advertisers without user consent.
+Another instance occurred when Strava allowed users to share their routes, which led to the accidental revelation of several military base locations throughout the world.

 Operating systems

 AsteroidOS

 AsteroidOS is an open source firmware replacement for some Android Wear devices.

 Flyme OS

-Flyme OS, firmware based on Android operating system by Meizu.
+Flyme OS is firmware based on the Android operating system, developed by Meizu.

 InfiniTime

 InfiniTime is the default firmware for the PineTime smartwatch, produced by Pine64.
 It is a community project based on FreeRTOS, as well as being free software licensed under the GNU General Public License.
-It supports Android, desktop Linux, the PinePhone, and SailfishOS as companion devices for features such as music playback, call/text notifications, navigation instructions, and time synchronization.
+It supports Android, desktop Linux, the PinePhone, and SailfishOS as companion devices for features such as music playback, call and text notifications, navigation instructions, and time synchronization.

-As of January 2022, Infinitime version 1.8's additional features include: secure Bluetooth pairing, customisable watch faces, a flashlight, basic paint program, stopwatch, alarm clock, countdown timer, step counter, heart rate monitor, a one-player pong clone, a numerical puzzle game and a metronome.
-Features are under ongoing development, with firmware updates available via Github.
+As of January 2022, Infinitime version 1.8's additional features include secure Bluetooth pairing, customisable watch faces, a flashlight, basic paint program, stopwatch, alarm clock, countdown timer, step counter, heart rate monitor, a one-player pong clone, a numerical puzzle game and a metronome.
+Features are under ongoing development, with firmware updates available via GitHub.

 HarmonyOS

 HarmonyOS is an operating system developed by Huawei, intended for the various "smart" devices they manufacture.
-Starting in 2021, it started seeing use in Huawei Watches, replacing its predecessor, LiteOS.
+Starting in 2021, it has seen use in Huawei Watches, replacing its predecessor, LiteOS.